http://WhatisTaxed.com: Data-mining the Tax Code

 Result: Section 861 Sec.
 861 is the law.

 Sec.
-861 is number One, unless you're looking for definitions.
-And 864, 863, and 865 (known as the sections thereunder) occupy the top 6 positions.
-Notice, Sec.
-7701 doesn't even count (if we're looking for tax instructions).
-So, Sec.
-861 and the sections thereunder are actually the Top 3 results.
+861 is number One, unless you want definitions.
+And 864, 863, and 865 (the sections thereunder) occupy the top 6 positions in the USC.
+If we disregard Sec.
+7701 Definitions, then Sec.
+861 and the sections thereunder comprise the Top 3 results.

 CFR Sec.
 1.861-8T(d)(2)(iii) US Tax Regulations